 When conducting locker searches, the public school principal or his/her designee may seize any illegal or unauthorized items, items in violation of board policy or rules, or any other items reasonably determined by the public school principal or his/her designee to be a potential threat to the safety or security of others.
 Such items include, but are not limited to, the following: firearms, explosives, dangerous weapons, flammable material, illegal controlled substances or controlled substance analogues or other intoxicants, contraband, poisons, and stolen property.
 Law enforcement officials shall be notified immediately upon seizure of such dangerous items, or seizure of items that schools are required to report to law enforcement agencies under the Statewide School Safety Information Policy.
-Any items seized by the public school principal or his/her designee shall be removed from the locker and held by school officials.
+Any items seized by the public school officials for evidence in disciplinary proceedings and/or turned over to law enforcement officials.
 The parent/guardian of a minor student, or a student eighteen (18) years of age or older, shall be notified by the public school principal or his/her designee of items removed from the locker.